matomo-org/developer-documentation/docs/generated/master/Piwik/Settings/UserSetting.md

 #### Description

 This is important to cleanup all settings for a user once he is deleted.
-Otherwise a user could register with the same name afterwards and see the previous user&#039;s settings.
+Otherwise a user could register with the same name afterwards and see the previous user's settings.

 #### Signature